speedyturkey/porthole/README.md

 Since any database connection requires several parameters, database configs are defined as their own sections.
 The parameters required in a given section depend on which RDBMS is being defined.
 The full list of parameters is as follows:

 * Section header - e.g. [Production] - This is a descriptive label which will identify a given connection.
 * rdbms - The type of RDBMS.
-Currently supported options include mysql and sqlite.
+Currently supported options include mysql, postgresql, and sqlite.
 * host - The connection string or endpoint.
 For sqlite, this is the database file name.
 * port - Usually defaults to 3306 for mysql.
 Not used for sqlite but set to 0 by default.
 * user - The account name for the database user.
 * password - The user's password.
+* database - This is for postgresql only.
+The name of the database to connect to (e.g. `public`).
 * schema - The default schema or database name.
 You should have permissions to create and update tables in this schema.

 ##### Email